FFPL/plugin-ojs-pagseguro/README.md

 # OJS Pagseguro Payment Plugin

 This is a PagSeguro  Payment Plugin for the OJS.

+![logo]

 ## Instalation